-A Half Day Udawalawe National Park Safari with Kids
+A Complete Udawalawe National Park Safari Guide For 2023

-Udawalawe NP has the largest population of Asian elephants of all of the national parks in Sri Lanka who come for the abundant supply of water and so elephant sightings all but guaranteed.
+Udawalawe NP has the largest population of Asian elephants of all of the national parks in Sri Lanka.
+They come for the abundant supply of water and so on an Udawalawe National Park safari, elephant sightings are all but guaranteed.

 History of Udawalawe National Park